+ISSN- 2410-3551 ECORFAN® All rights reserved.
 The Hamilton test is a hetero-applied scale consisting of 14 items assessing psychological, physical and behavioural aspects of anxiety.
 The time frame of reference is the last three days for all items except the last item, which assesses the subject's behaviour during the interview.

-It is classified by the following severity values: 1, mild, of little importance; 2, moderate severity and alterations; 3, severe alterations derived from the symptoms, very annoying; 4, the worst symptom ever experienced.
-Each item is rated from 0 to 4 points depending on the alternative chosen, and its cut-off points are: 0-5: no anxiety.
+It is classified by the following severity values: 1, mild, of little importance; 2, moderate severity and disturbances; 3, severe disturbances derived from the symptoms, very annoying; 4, the worst symptom ever experienced.
+Each item is valued from 0 to 4 points depending on the alternative chosen, and its cut-off points are: 0-5: no anxiety.
 6-14: mild anxiety. >15: moderate/severe anxiety.